bbaranoff/binding-down-to-gsm/docs/KEEPING_THE_FALLBACK.md

 * Because your fake 2G BCCH only lists itself (ARFCN 871, PLMN 001–01) and no LTE neighbor, the UE’s reselection algorithm never “sees” any E-UTRAN cell it could go to.
 Even if a real LTE cell from its operator is physically close by, the UE doesn’t know about it—because no neighbor‐list IE pointed to it.
 * Therefore, from the UE’s point of view:

+> [!TIP]
 > “I’m camped on ARFCN 871 (2G), PLMN 001–01 (which I just marked forbidden), but I have no other candidate cell broadcasts in my BCCH.
 I must stay here until I find an alternative cell.”
   > It will not hop back to LTE “by itself” unless it actually sees a higher‐priority (allowed) cell in the same BCCH’s neighbor‐list or it runs out of reacquisition timers entirely.

 ### 4.2.
 Forbidden PLMN → barred for some time, but not immediate reselect